antikceo/Ray-Tracer/readme.txt

-I'm not entirely sure how your script processes values because it outputs:

-Correct in this example (0 1 2 3 4 5 6 7 8) 0
-Error in this example (1 0 2 3 4 5 6 7 8) Corret Length: 1 Your Length: 1 1
-Error in this example (1 2 0 3 4 5 6 7 8) Corret Length: 2 Your Length: 2 2
-total: 3 correct: 1 score: 1/3
-NIL

- But when I put in the actual values myself like so:
-	 (8-puzzle '(1 0 2 3 4 5 6 7 8) 'manhattan) I get the correct output.

 Note: Some initial board states take a long time to search, so if it looks like nothing is happening, it's just searching.
 If it takes too long, just reload, maybe the random case is a really hard case.